PMNH Scientists Discover Rocks And Invertebrate Fossils Collection - UrduPoint

 PMNH Scientists Discover Rocks And Invertebrate Fossils Collection

-ISLAMABAD, (UrduPoint / Pakistan Point News - 21st Dec, 2022 ) :Scientists at Pakistan Museum of Natural History (PMNH) on Wednesday has discovered collection of rocks and invertebrate fossils from coastal line of Karachi and adjacent areas.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 25th Dec, 2022 ) :Scientists at Pakistan Museum of Natural History (PMNH) have discovered collection of rocks and invertebrate fossils from coastal line of Karachi and adjacent areas through conducting a study recently.

 According to the PMNH, the study resulted in collection of 3265 well-preserved large and small foraminifera's specimens of different species, 80 specimens of Gastropods and 65 specimens of fossil corals have been collected.